 16. Switch Back to All-Natural Cleaning Products

-Going back to the good old-fashioned ways is an effective step to go green and save money and the planet.
+Returning to the good old-fashioned methods is an effective step to become environmentally friendly and save your funds and the planet.
 Use all-natural products, which are also cheaper options.
-Cleaning products can be found in your kitchen, such as baking soda or a homemade dishwashing liquid that has orange or lemon oil, castile soap, and vinegar for its main ingredients.
+Cleaning products can be found in your kitchen, like baking soda or a homemade dishwashing liquid that has orange or lemon oil, castile soap, and vinegar for its main ingredients.

 17. Don’t Buy Disposables or Useless Things